dantleech/blog/content/posts/2025/15-11-space.md

         Order.php
 ```

-This _is_ a good way to get started.
-Right!?
-You have a command, put it in the
+This _is_ a good way to get started. **Right!?** You have a command, put it in the
 `Command` directory.
-You have a Doctirne Entity, put it in the `Entity`
+You have a Doctrine Entity, put it in the `Entity`
 folder.
 Easy!

-It's a good way to get started, the problem with this approach is that it's
+The problem with this approach is that it's not a good way once
-not a good way once you have more than a trivial number of concepts.
+you have more than a trivial number of concepts.

 Let's introduce a `Newsletter` to our app using this arbitrary collection of
 objects: